yAOwzers/tp/docs/UserGuide.md

 [Finding notebooks](#345-finding-contents-find).

 >:exclamation: The tag is added to the selected notebook, section or page.
 The tag will not be added to components
->belonging to the selected notebook or section are not tagged.
+> belonging to the selected notebook or section.
 >
->:bulb: Each notebook, section and page can only have one tag.
+>:warning: Each notebook, section and page can only have one tag.
 The previous tag will be automatically overwritten
 >by the new tag and no reminder will be given.
 >
 Format: `tag /t[TAG]`